dvargas42/DevMaps/README.md

 # DevMaps - React

-:map: Application aimed at locating developers within a radius of operation in GoogleMaps.
+Application aimed at locating developers within a radius of operation in GoogleMaps.

 ## :rocket: Technologies